 What happens if you do not register your trademark in China

 There are many consequences of not registering a trademark in China.
-Often there are situations when it’s not that easy to get your logo back.
+Often there are situations when getting your logo back is not easy.
 Certainly, you will need the help of qualified lawyers.
-However, lawsuits can be avoided if you register your logo/name before exporting or importing.
+However, lawsuits can be avoided if you register your logo/trade name before exporting or importing.

 The right to detain goods in China – confiscation

 If you manufacture your goods in China, it would be wise to register your trademark/name.
 Otherwise, unpleasant situations may occur, like losing rights to your goods.
 If you do not register your logo, someone else can do it.
-A third party can hold unregistered marks of companies producing in China (importers).
-After trademark infringement, there are often situations where the person to whom the logo is actually registered offers the company to buy their own products.
+A third party can hold unregistered marks of companies sourcing from China (importers).
+After trademark infringement, there are often situations where the person to whom the logo is actually registered offers the company to buy their products.

 When a third party takes over a trademark, it has all rights to detain goods at the border.
 They have the right because they own the logo.
 It is worth considering that importers already paid for the product when they are at the border (e.g. in the port), which can lead to considerable material damage.